Natural Infrastructure Fund - Small Projects Stream Applicant Guide

 For more definitions, see Annex A.

-Budget 2021 announced $200 million over three years to establish the Natural Infrastructure Fund (NIF) to support natural and hybrid infrastructure projects across Canada.
+Budget 2021 announced $200 million to establish the Natural Infrastructure Fund (NIF) to support natural and hybrid infrastructure projects across Canada.
 Objectives of the NIF are to:

 - Increase the use and uptake of natural and hybrid infrastructure; and